rafgraph/the-listener/README.md

 - Set capture phase listeners by adding `capture` to the key string.

-- Set non touch and mouse event listeners by adding `forceSetMouse` and/or `forceSetTouch` to the key string.
-Without the force set option, if the event is not a recognized mouse or touch event then a listener is not set. `forceSetMouse` will set a listener on mouseOnly and hybrid devices. `forceSetTouch` will set a listener on touchOnly and hybrid devices.
-If both are present, then `the-listener` will set a listener on all devices (it will only be set once on hybrid devices).
+- Can set non mouse or touch event listeners, e.g. a `scroll` event listener, and by default they are set on all devices.
+Note that anything that is not recognized as a mouse or touch event, or as an option, is passed through to set a listener, whether or not it is an actual event type, e.g. you could add a listener for a `foo` event.

+- To set listeners selectively, add the setWith[Type] option to the key string, which can be one of three values `setWithMouse`, `setWithTouch` or `setWithHybrid`.
+For `setWithMouse` and `setWithTouch`, the listeners will be set if the device has mouse or has touch capabilities, which includes hybrid devices.
+For `setWithHybrid`, the listeners will only be set on hybrid devices.

 - If there are multiple handlers for the same event, i.e. the same event appears in multiple keys of the `eventsAndHandlers` object, then `the-listener` will add multiple event listeners to the target for that event (and all the handlers will get called when the event fires).